Chronic lymphatic leukaemia

 SPECIALIST.
 HEMATOLOGY AND HEMOTHERAPY DEPARTMENT

-Chronic lymphatic leukaemia (CLL) is a disease that is part of the chronic lymphoproliferative syndromes, characterized by an accumulation of lymphocytes in the blood, bone marrow, lymph nodes, liver and spleen.
+Chronic lymphocytic leukaemia (CLL) is a type of blood cancer that develops from B lymphocytes, a type of white blood cell that is key to the immune system.
+It is characterised by the progressive accumulation of these lymphocytes in the blood, bone marrow and organs such as the lymph nodes, liver and spleen.

-Chronic lymphatic leukaemia is the most frequent leukaemia in Western countries, accounting for 30% of all leukaemias.
-It mainly affects males over 60 years old, increasing the incidence as age increases.
+It is the most common leukaemia in Western countries, accounting for approximately 30% of cases.
+It occurs most commonly in men over 60 years of age, with incidence increasing with age.

 A PERSONALIZED MEDICINE